 In the Natural Cycles app, you can view your cycle data in your graph.
 You can access your graph from the Today view or in My Cycle.
 You get an overview of your whole cycle and you can pinch and zoom with your fingers to view more than one cycle at a time.

 - To the right, you see your cover line temperature and a range of temperatures.

 - You can see your red and green days throughout your cycle.

-- Period and ovulation window.
+- You can see your period and ovulation window.
 Read more about ovulation predictions here.

 - On the top, you can see all algorithm-related icons you have logged—for example, LH test results, sex, reasons for excluded temperatures.

 - You can click on the data points to view more details of what you logged on a specific day.

-- You can see your cycle days in the bottom of the graph.
+- You can see your cycle days at the bottom of the graph.